SHTFDad may collect a share of sales or other compensation from the links on this page.

 Invest in a Tent Heater

 Purchase a heater that is made specifically for use inside a tent.
-The Coleman Blackcat Catalytic Heater is the most recommended tent heater.
+The Coleman Blackcat Catalytic Heater is a highly recommended tent heater.

 The heater should not be left to run all through the night.
 It should only be run for a few hours before sleeping and after waking up in the morning.

 Add a Sleeping Pad under your Sleeping Bag

 Make use of a sleeping pad between the sleeping bag and the ground.
 Research has shown that it’s what you have under you that makes you warm but not what is on top.

 Sleeping pads are better than air mattresses since they offer more insulation.
 Using an air mattress by itself will not give any insulation.
 For more warmth and better comfort, it is advisable to use the pads on top of an air mattress.